-All complaints, written or verbal (including telephone complaints), and regardless of point of origin and funding source are recorded by IRB staff and forwarded to the IRB chairperson/designee.
+All complaints, written or verbal (including telephone complaints), and regardless of point of origin and funding source are recorded by IRB staff and forwarded to the IRB chair/designee.

-Initial assessment of the validity of a report will be made by the HRPP Director in consultation with the IRB chairperson/designee, Director of Legal and Regulatory Compliance or appropriate official within institution as needed.
-If the report has no basis in fact or cannot be adequately investigated given the information received, the IRB staff will acknowledge receipt in IRB Manager and no further action will be taken.
+Initial assessment of the validity of a report will be made by the HRPP Director in consultation with the IRB chair/designee, Director of Legal and Regulatory Compliance or appropriate official within the institution as needed.
+If the report has no basis in fact or cannot be adequately investigated given the information received, the IRB staff will acknowledge receipt in IRBManager and no further action will be taken.

-The initial assessment may include, but is not limited to, a review of the approved consent document, protocol, speaking with study staff, or a review of financial records associated the study fund.
+The initial assessment may include, but is not limited to, a review of the approved consent document and/or protocol, speaking with study staff, or a review of financial records associated with the study.

-The initial assessment will include a determination by the IRB chairperson/designee of whether the complaint warrants immediate suspension of the research project.
-If a suspension is warranted, the procedures in section 3.11 - Study Suspension, Termination and Investigator Hold will be followed.
+The initial assessment will include a determination by the IRB chair/designee of whether the complaint warrants immediate suspension of the research project.
+If a suspension is warranted, the procedures in section, Study Suspension, Termination and Investigator Hold from Policy 3 will be followed.